-A strong credit history plays a crucial role in achieving financial goals, from securing a mortgage to getting approved for a personal loan.
+A strong credit history plays an essential role in achieving financial goals, from securing a mortgage to getting approved for a personal loan.
 Understanding how the length of credit history affects your credit score can help you manage your credit more effectively.

 In this article, we will explore the concept of credit history, how it’s calculated, its impact on your credit score, and strategies for improving it.